Sprint football: MSFL

 The MSFL was formed in 2021, with play starting in 2022, by six private institutions in the Midwest and Upper South.
 The league has its own bylaws and championship, but uses the same weight limits as the CSFL.
 The creation of the MSFL was touted as "the largest single-year expansion of the sport in nearly 90 years."
-Of the inaugural members, all are Catholic except for Midway University.
-Only Bellarmine University is an NCAA Division I member (it is currently transitioning from NCAA Division II).
+Of the members, all are Catholic except for Midway University and Oakland City University.
+The only NCAA Division I member is Bellarmine University, which was transitioning from NCAA Division II when the MSFL was formed.
 Quincy University, a Division II member, is the only charter MSFL member that also plays full-sized football.
-Another charter member is NCAA Division III and the other three are NAIA members.
+Three other charter members are NAIA members.
+Fontbonne University is the only charter member that no longer plays the sport; the NCAA Division III member played in the first two MSFL seasons before announcing its closure at the end of the 2024–25 academic year.

 The league added two members, both private institutions, after its first season.
 Oakland City University, an NAIA member that does not play full-sized football, announced on July 19, 2022 that it was adding sprint football for the 2023 season.
 In the process, it became the MSFL's second non-Catholic member, instead being affiliated with the General Baptist churches.
 Exactly three months later, Walsh University, a Catholic institution and NCAA Division II member that plays full-sized football, announced it would also add sprint football for 2023.

+Fontbonne announced they would depart the league after the 2023 season; the school would later announce in May of 2024 that it would be closing after the summer semester in 2025.
+Walsh University announced it would discontinue its sprint football program in 2025, while Saint Mary-of-the-Woods announced they would transition their sprint football team to full-sized play and begin competition in the NAIA starting in 2026, putting MSFL membership at only five members for the 2026 season.